Stack ranking is natural human behavior.

 But we needed more than what our tools offered out of the box so one of our data engineers spent hours at the end of every iteration pulling data and building reports.
 It was manual and painful and limited.
 We were only able to get basic reports like iteration churn (how much work came in after the iteration started) and actual versus expected (% of expected work completed).

-To help the community, we made a free tool for dev teams that provides devboards (what we like to call dashboards for dev teams), reports and alerts across all three pillars I talked about: project delivery, team health and continuous improvement.
-In case you don’t have a data engineer who has an extra 4 hours a week to pull these for you 🙂
+So we founded LinearB and made a tool for dev teams that provides both reports and alerts across all three pillars I talked about: project delivery, team health, and continuous improvement.
+In case you don’t have a data engineer who has an extra 4 hours a week to pull these for you. 🙂

 All of the screens we use to run our dev team (that you saw above) are included.
 Plus more cool stuff.
-Check it out and let me know if it helps your team.
+Book a demo today to get your team started with a free trial.